tiagofreire-pt/Home_Assistant_Hisense_TV/README.md

 First of all, install the RemoteNow app on your android smartphone (https://play.google.com/store/apps/details?id=com.universal.remote.ms&hl=en).
 Pair the said smartphone with the TV, using the app.
 Save the mac address of this device for later.

-Your need to access the following path, having beforehand the Samba add-on installed on your Home Assistant instance:
+You need to access the following path, having beforehand the Samba add-on installed on your Home Assistant instance:

 - Windows: `\\YOUR_HA_LAN_IP\`
 - Linux: `smb://YOUR_HA_LAN_IP/`